I can remember it like it was yesterday.

 Write this down: NEVER blindly “just give” your control point data to the Contractor.
 ALWAYS compare your data with him.

-I write that directive, not from a point of being a jerk, it is simply to maintain data integrity.
-Surveyors have gotten pissed at me for being “so selfish” with my/our data.
+My thoughts on not arbitrarily giving control point information out comes not from a point of being a jerk, it is simply to maintain data integrity.
+Contractor’s surveyors have gotten pissed at me for being “so selfish” with my/our data.
+Like, because I’m the Resident, I’m just supposed to give you my data for you to use, like I owe it to you.
 You know what: Tough Shit.
-Go ahead and call me an asshole, I don’t much care about you getting your feelings hurt because you have to do some work instead of me just giving you my answer key to the questions on the quiz….
+Go ahead and call me an asshole, I don’t much care about you getting your feelings hurt.

 On my projects, I’ve made it a habit of running the cross-comparisons.
-This is an easy check.
+This is “First Week on the Job” type work.
+These are easy checks.
 It validates duplicity between survey crews.
 It’s performed independently.
 It maintains the theory of checks & balances.
 You never have to worry about layout points not checking because of control point differences.

 3. Drop Everything and Help Your Surveyors

-As I hope I have emphasized throughout this article, construction layout is a pressure cooker.
+By now you’ve picked-up on a theme in this article: Construction layout work is a pressure cooker.
 The layout crews are constantly under duress.
 They are pushed by the Contractor.
 They are pushed by their home offices.
-They have to hit the beach-head running.
+They have to hit the beach-head running and hit the nails on their heads EVERY TIME.

-I am a rare breed: There aren’t a lot of construction engineers who have worked on both as management / technical engineers AND muddy-booted grunts.
+I am a rare breed: There aren’t a lot of construction engineers who have worked on both as management, technical engineers AND muddy-booted grunts.
 I have a unique perspective in being able to proficiently use Microstation, survey equipment AND still be a technical engineer & administrator.
-It is from that perspective that I understand how much goes into preparing a survey crew for layout work.
+It is from that perspective that I understand how much goes into preparing a survey crew for layout work because I’ve already lived it.

 While your acumen may not have the depth as mine, you need to be able to pool & use the resources that you have available to you to get issues resolved.
-When your surveyors need help, use all of your tools to jump into the foxhole and help the team.
-When you can apply your personal knowledge & efforts, do it.
+When your surveyors need help, use all of your tools to jump into the foxhole and help them.
+When you can, apply your personal knowledge & efforts, do it.
 And when you are over your skis, get the questions answered.
-Don’t leave the survey crew to fend for themselves – Run towards the proverbial gunfire and get the problem solved.
+Don’t leave the survey crew to fend for themselves – Run towards the proverbial gunfire and help get the problem solved.

 I have worked with some outstanding surveyors in my day.
 When your surveyors are getting the layout points in the right place on a consistent basis, it’s like a weight off your shoulders.
 Great survey crews will keep you and your project out of harm’s way more times than you will ever realize.

-But, for every 100 great surveyors, there are always a few assholes.
+But, for every 100 great surveyors, there is at least one or two jerks.
 I’ve worked with them.
-Straight-up, down-right classic assholes.
+Pardon my French (but you can handle it…): Straight-up, down-right classic assholes.

-Don’t be that guy.
-Please.
-Please.
-Do yourself a favor.
-Nobody likes to work with assholes.
-There is a lot at stake (no pun intended).
-There are people who want to build the project right.
-They want to make sure things are in the right place.
-I’m not here to make you make you look like you don’t know what you are doing because I’m sure you do.
+There’s nothing worse than being stuck working with an egotistical surveyor.
+NOBODY likes to work with assholes, least of all, me.
+I’m getting too old, and I don’t have the patience anymore to deal with people like this.
+As a Resident, I just want to build the project right.
+I want you to get things in the right place.
+I’m not here to make you make you look like you don’t know what you are doing, or to challenge your abilities.
 I just want to help get it as right as we can.
-We are here to help if we can.
+Our team is here to help if we can.
 Use our expertise to your advantage.

 And this leads to my last point: